Trey Mancini Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Cardinals pitching staff ranks ninth in MLB.
+- The Cardinals pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Cardinals have a 4.51 team ERA that ranks 17th among all MLB pitching staffs.
+- The Cardinals have a 4.40 team ERA that ranks 17th among all league pitching staffs.

-- Cardinals pitchers combine to rank 17th in baseball in home runs given up (41 total, 1.2 per game).
+- Cardinals pitchers combine to rank 15th in baseball in home runs surrendered (43 total, 1.2 per game).

-- Mikolas makes the start for the Cardinals, his eighth of the season.
-He is 1-1 with a 5.79 ERA and 34 strikeouts in 37 1/3 innings pitched.
+- Montgomery (2-4 with a 3.29 ERA and 38 strikeouts in 41 2/3 innings pitched) gets the start for the Cardinals, his eighth of the season.

-- In his most recent time out on Wednesday, the righty went 5 2/3 innings against the Los Angeles Angels, giving up three earned runs while surrendering eight hits.
+- His last appearance was on Saturday against the Detroit Tigers, when the lefty threw six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.